an Audience is more than Customers

 Translated by Nayeon Yang

 “To survive as an artist, you need a wealthy partner.”
 This was a joke from an established artist at her talk when I was a student ten years ago.
 Recalling this “joke” now, I cannot laugh even slightly.
 It is still too close to reality, like when I heard “To survive as a woman, you’d need to meet a rich man” in my childhood.
-I am still in a society where I cannot be independent and where I need to rely on someone’s “generous” support, even though I work more than 50 hours (art+day jobs) a week.
-In this sense, the artists’ labor is similar to women’s household labor and child care, which are not recognized as valuable “labor” in a patriarchal society; artists’ resources, such as their labor, time, and money they earn from day jobs, are too often taken for free to feed the art industry.
+I am still in a society where I cannot be independent and where I need to rely on someone’s “generous” support, even though I work more than 60 hours (art+day jobs) a week.
+In this sense, the artists’ labor is similar to women’s household labor and caregiver’s labor, which are not recognized as valuable “labor” in a patriarchal society; artists’ resources, such as their labor, time, and money they earn from day jobs, are too often taken for free to feed the art industry.
 I want a society where a joke like “meet a rich partner” doesn’t need to descend to the next generation.